egyjs/GoGo-script/README.md

 # GoGo Script
-Convert any HTML landing page or portfolio to a dynamic web site using GoGo Script
+Convert any HTML landing page or portfolio to a dynamic web site using Go-Go Script

 First we want to tell you that our project based on laravel so if you know about laravel you can easily understood our code but we will teach everything